ledy-ccl/cs348-hw4/aux_readme_1.md

 The facts you will store and retrieve will be statements that include predicates (e.g., Color, Size, Inst) that relate objects together.
 For example:

-    "Block1 is an instance of a rectangle": `Inst(block1, rectangle)` "Block1 is red"Color(block1, red)
+"Block1 is an instance of a rectangle":
+    Inst(block1, rectangle)
+"Block1 is red":
+    Color(block1, red)
+"Block1 is large":
-    "Block1 is large" - Size(block1, large)
+    Size(block1, large)
+"Rectangles are blocks":
-    "Rectangles are blocks" - Isa(rectangle, block)
+    Isa(rectangle, block)

 The KB supports two main interfaces for now: